My fellow Pilgrims to the Holy City:

 It is rather amusing to see the SDA “stone” hurtling through interstellar space to make its touchdown at the image’s feet, whereas The Shepherd’s Rod depiction (picture on the right) shows exactly what Daniel described–the stone cut from the mountain.
 Not shown on this slide is that the same stone became a “great mountain” and filled the whole earth, (Dan.
 2: 35), not heaven, as Elder Skyes projects.

-If you have not done so before, take a look at my website: www.sdaprophecies.wordpress.com, and listen to my presentation of Daniel 2, and let’s talk about the comparative theology of Skyes vs the Rod.
-You can search my site for audio files and listen to Daniel 2: https://sdaprophecies.wordpress.com/2015/08/30/the-kingdom-of-glory-audio-files/ and other kindred topics.
+If you have not done so before, do yourself the favor and take a look at my website: www.sdaprophecies.wordpress.com, and listen to my presentation on Daniel 2, then let’s talk about the comparative theology of Skyes vs. the Rod.
+You can search my site for audio files and listen to Daniel 2: Romancing With The Stone.

 I encourage sharing elder Skyes presentation with anyone, for he demonstrated that he is a very poor student of the Scriptures.
 Just one reason here: The Bible uses various symbols to represent the same object or concept, under different circumstances, and as students of the Word, we must be sensitive to this.

-- It uses a mountain to represent his church, or a kingdom such as Babylon.
+- It uses a mountain to represent his church, and or a kingdom, such as Babylon.

-- It uses a lion to represent Jesus Christ (Y’shauh), or Satan
+- It uses a lion to represent Jesus Christ (Y’shauh), and Satan

-- It uses a serpent to represent Jesus Christ or Satan
+- It uses a serpent to represent Jesus Christ and Satan

-- It uses a “star” to represent Jesus Christ or Satan
+- It uses a “star” to represent Jesus Christ and Satan

 - It uses “winds” to represent wars and strifes, and false doctrines, as well as “bad news”

-- It uses water to represent truth or people, or salvation, or eternal life, or nations, etc
+- It uses water to represent truth, people, salvation, eternal life, and nations, etc

-- It uses honey and milk to represent the Word of God
+- It uses honey and milk to represent the Law of God or the whole Word of God–the Bible

-- It uses a stone to represent Jesus Christ, Jerusalem, or the saints, such as “Peter”
+- It uses a stone to represent Jesus Christ, Jerusalem, and the saints, such as “Peter”

-With these variations, we cannot simply pick a verse or quotation to register a truth, but must respect the context in which the symbols live.
+With these variations, we cannot simply pick a verse or quotation and register the truth, but must respect the context in which the symbols live.

 Personally, I have no bitterness for the Elder, and see him as a Saul of Tarsus, kicking against the proverbial prick.
-While there, do take the time to read the healthy exchange both he and I had.
+While on this point, do take the time to read the healthy exchange both he and I had.
 My handle is “Heralding King”.
-Please also keep in mind my book, What Every Seventh-day Adventist Should Know About The Shepherd’s Rod, to be released by May 2016.
+Please also keep in mind my book, What Every Seventh-day Adventist Should Know About The Shepherd’s Rod, to be released by August 2018.

 The challenge Daniel 2 presents for SDA theologians is the fact that the stone was “cut out” of the mountain.
-The verb to “cut out”, clearly shows an act of “separation” as on the day of atonement, which does not fit the context of Christ’s coming from heaven to this earth.
+The verb to “cut out”, clearly shows an act of “separation” as on the day of atonement, when the unrepentant sinner is “cut off,” and which does not fit the context of Christ’s coming from heaven to this earth.
 Secondly, another nuisance point is that the stone was “cut out” from a “mountain” (most Adventists do not know this), and it also became “a great mountain and filled the whole earth,” (SDA theology does not explain this, just the verse is quoted without any commentary.)
-Here is a great SDA resource online: http://www.remnantofgod.org/daniel2.htm
+Here is a great SDA resource online for this topic: http://www.remnantofgod.org/daniel2.htm

-Below are more historical statements on the true SDA teaching of these prophecies, demonstrating that Elder Skyes’ interpretation is an undoing of the historical SDA teaching and not an undoing of the Shepherd’s Rod:
+Below are more historical statements on the true SDA teaching of these prophecies, demonstrating that Elder Skyes’ interpretation is an undoing of the historical SDA teaching and is not the undoing of the Shepherd’s Rod:

 The service outlined for this great temple was one of sacrifice.
 It cannot therefore belong to the future, for in God’s plan the last sacrifice has long since been offered.
 Never again will He accept the blood of bulls or goats, for these were only typical, and they all pointed to the cross.
 Had Israel been loyal to Jehovah, He had wonderful plans in which they could have acted a part, but failing in that loyalty the battle axe (Jer.
 51: 20-22) had to be cast aside as of no value.
 Then He had finally to choose another people to do His work.
 Matt.
 21:43.– Australian Record, February 27, 1939, p.
 5, Col. 2; http://documents.adventistarchives.org/Periodicals/AAR/AAR19390227-V43-09.pdf